 Never apply the commercial spray or olive oil to the soles of the boots.
 No one needs a slippery boot!

 6 Tips to Keep Your Rubber Boots Looking Their Best

 - Always wear socks to absorb excess moisture.
 This will help prevent odor and stains.

-- Allow the boots to dry between wearings, if possible.
+- Allow the boots to air dry between wearings, if possible.

-- To speed drying, stuff the boots with newspaper or tissue paper for an hour.
-Remove and finish the air drying process.
+- To speed drying, stuff the boots with a clean towel or tissue paper for an hour.
+Remove and finish the air-drying process.

 - Keep the boots in a cool dry area when not in use.
 Avoid extreme temperatures.

-- Store upright with boot trees or rolled up newspaper to keep the sides from folding or sagging.
+- Store upright with boot trees or rolled-up towels to keep the sides from folding or sagging.

-- Add a sachet (cedar or lavender or plain baking soda) during the off-season to keep the insides smelling fresh.
+- Add a sachet (cedar, lavender or plain baking soda) during the off-season to keep the insides smelling fresh.

-Centuries later, in 1839, Charles Goodyear developed a way to keep rubber pliable in both extreme heat and cold by combining rubber sap and sulpher and then heating.
+Centuries later, in 1839, Charles Goodyear developed a way to keep rubber pliable in both extreme heat and cold by combining rubber sap and sulfur and then heating the mixture.
 He used his vulcanized rubber to create boots and, of course, tires.

 It was an English Duke, the first Duke of Wellington, who made rubber boots a fashion statement.
-Arthur Wellesley popularized the rubber boot the was based on the design of leather Hessian boots.
+Arthur Wellesley popularized a rubber boot based on the design of leather Hessian boots.
 They became a staple while hunting and gardening for the British aristocracy in the early 19th century.